stinkyBootsLLC/tenant-portal-2/README.md

 YOU MUST have these files locally. **They are NOT INCLUDED IN THE DOCKER IMAGE**

 -->
-1. From the root directory run `docker build -t tenant-portal-2-php .` **UPDATE:** This step is no loger required, goto step 2
+**UPDATE:** This step is no loger required -> From the root directory run `docker build -t tenant-portal-2-php .`

-2. From the root directory run `docker compose up -d` or `docker-compose up -d`
+1. From the root directory run `docker compose up -d` or `docker-compose up -d`

 <!--
 4. Port into the running container `docker exec -it tenant-portal-2-apache-php-1 bash`